alinush/alinush.github.io/_posts/2025-10-29-groth16-and-aptos-keyless.md

 {: .info}
 **tl;dr:** Notes on our current use of Groth16 for [Aptos Keyless](/keyless) and how we might improve upon it.
+Should have applications to anonymous payments, confidential assets, zkVM proof wrapping etc.

 <!--more-->